 In this 40 week course (including breaks), students will develop speaking fluency in one “world” foreign language (defined as being the national language of at least three countries.)
 Please see the list of offered languages below.
 They will do this by using various free resources to tell a joke, tell a Bible story, and deliver 9 different elevator pitches for products, services, and organizations, to native speaking strangers in their target language.
 There will be no writing requirements in their target language for this course, as it is entirely focused on speaking fluency.
-(Examples of student work and sample lesson materials will be available on the teacher’s website: www.thefrontierchristian.com) Please scroll down for more information.
+(Examples of student fluency and sample lesson materials are available on the teacher’s website: www.thefrontierchristian.com) Please scroll down for more information.

 Below are the languages that are currently listed as the nationally recognized languages of at least 3 countries.
 Since you will have to arrange multiple speaking sessions with native speakers, if you want to learn a language not on this list, but have regular access to native speakers who can help you with this, contact me ([email protected]), and we can make an exception.
 (These languages are in no particular order.)

 13. Persian (with variants)

 ***PLEASE NOTE: Just because a language is on this list does not mean that it is a good choice to learn.
 You will need to think through your ability to access a community of native speakers, as well as what your purpose is for learning the language.
 A good place to look to see if you will be able to access native speakers is Italki.
 Spanish, Russian, Arabic, Italian, Chinese, etc. will probably have a robust community to work with you.
 Hausa, Tamil, Sotho, and Albanian might not.
 If you cannot find native speakers in the language of your choice, you will be asked to choose a different language.

 So What’s The Story?

 Did you ever take a foreign language course in high school?